What is it like to experience OCD as a kid?

 This video is courtesy of UNSTUCK: An OCD kids movie.

-Obsessive compulsive disorder (OCD) is a disorder of the brain and behavior that often begins in childhood.
-OCD causes severe anxiety in those affected.
-OCD involves both obsessions and compulsions that take a lot of time and get in the way of important activities, such as school and extracurricular activities, developing friendships, and self-care.
+Obsessive compulsive disorder (OCD) is a mental health condition involving the brain and behavior that often begins during childhood.
+OCD often causes significant distress in those affected.
+OCD involves both obsessions and compulsions . that take up a lot of time and get in the way of important activities, such as school, family life, extracurricular activities, developing friendships, and self-care.